Nursing Associate Degree (Part-Time Option)

-Program specific subjects covered are Nursing Fundamentals, Pharmacology, Health Alterations, Health Promotions, Complex Health Alterations I and II, Mental Health, along with clinical and capstone experiences.
+Program specific courses covered are Nursing Fundamentals, Pharmacology, Health Alterations, Health Promotion, Complex Health Alterations 1 and 2, Mental Health and Community Concepts, along with clinical and capstone experiences.

 Northwood Tech offers a full-time version of the Nursing - Associate Degree program.
 Visit this page to view the Nursing - Associate Degree (Full-Time Option) program.

 Nursing - Associate Degree is Part of a Career Pathway

 As a Nursing - Associate Degree student at Northwood Tech, you can earn credentials each step of the way.
 The Nursing Assistant program is not embedded, but is a requirement for the Nursing - Associate Degree Program.

 Nursing Assistant is required for the Nursing-Associate Degree.

 Continue your education to earn a bachelor's degree.

 Northwood Tech has an easy admission process that can be completed in one visit.
 Please see the details under the "Requirements and Application" section to get started.

 Tuition and Fees